 I like having a protein smoothie as a sweet treat.

 Greek yogurt might just be one of my favorite foods.
 You can buy flavored ones, but be aware of the amount of sugar in them.
-I prefer to buy plain and add jam to flavor it.
+I prefer to buy plain and add jam or sugar free Jell-O flavoring to it.

 You can also bake with it or add some protein to pancakes or muffins with Greek yogurt.
 You can also make pizza crust with Greek yogurt that is quick and easy to make.
 Frozen yogurt popsicles are a fun way to have a prepped protein rich frozen treat.

 3) Cottage Cheese

 Similar to Greek yogurt, cottage cheese can be used in baked goods like muffins or pancakes.
 For a savory use, swap out some of the ricotta cheese in lasagna for cottage cheese.
 Or for a snack, mix ranch dip mix with cottage cheese for a dip with extra protein.